cooperrc/computational-mechanics/_sources/syllabus.md

 __Late Policy__: You must submit
 _something_ for every due date.
-You can resubmit any assignment to get points back, but if you miss the submission date, its a 0.
+You can resubmit any assignment to get points back, but if you miss the submission date, the grade will automatically updat to **0**.
 If you don't have any answers, write a question in each problem and we will give you feedback for you to resubmit the assignment.